singhsaurabh88/singhsaurabh88/README.md

 ## Hi there 👋

-I'm Saurabh Singh, with experience in Statistical Analysis, data analysis, Credit Risk and project management areas
+I'm Saurabh Singh, with experience in Data Analysis, Credit Risk and Project Management areas

 🧑‍💻 When I'm not working, you can find me exploring data, solving real-world problems, and continuously learning new skills in:
 ✳️ Data Analysis & Data Visualization